techanvil/mcp-dev-workflow/docs/setup/README.md

 ## 🚀 Automated Setup (Recommended)

-The easiest way to get started is using our configuration generator, which creates optimized Cursor configs automatically.
+The easiest way to get started is using our intelligent configuration generator, which creates optimized Cursor configs with your actual API tokens and settings automatically.

 ### 1. Install Dependencies